freqtrade/freqtrade/docs/index.md

     Always start by running a trading bot in Dry-run and do not engage money before you understand how it works and what profit/loss you should expect.

-    We strongly recommend you to have coding and Python knowledge.
-Do not hesitate to read the source code and understand the mechanism of this bot.
+    We strongly recommend you to have basic coding skills and Python knowledge.
+Do not hesitate to read the source code and understand the mechanisms of this bot, algorithms and techniques implemented in it.

 ## Features
- - Based on Python 3.6+: For botting on any operating system - Windows, macOS and Linux
+ - Based on Python 3.6+: For botting on any operating system — Windows, macOS and Linux.
- - Persistence: Persistence is achieved through sqlite
+ - Persistence: Persistence is achieved through sqlite database.
- - Dry-run: Run the bot without playing money.
+ - Dry-run mode: Run the bot without playing money.
- - Backtesting: Run a simulation of your buy/sell strategy.
+ - Backtesting: Run a simulation of your buy/sell strategy with historical data.
  - Strategy Optimization by machine learning: Use machine learning to optimize your buy/sell strategy parameters with real exchange data.
- - Edge position sizing Calculate your win rate, risk reward ratio, the best stoploss and adjust your position size before taking a position for each specific market.
-Learn more
+ - Edge position sizing: Calculate your win rate, risk reward ratio, the best stoploss and adjust your position size before taking a position for each specific market.
- - Whitelist crypto-currencies: Select which crypto-currency you want to trade or use dynamic whitelists.
+ - Whitelist crypto-currencies: Select which crypto-currency you want to trade or use dynamic whitelists based on market (pair) trade volume.
  - Blacklist crypto-currencies: Select which crypto-currency you want to avoid.
- - Manageable via Telegram: Manage the bot with Telegram
+ - Manageable via Telegram: Manage the bot with Telegram.
- - Display profit/loss in fiat: Display your profit/loss in 33 fiat.
+ - Display profit/loss in fiat: Display your profit/loss in any of 33 fiat currencies supported.
- - Daily summary of profit/loss: Provide a daily summary of your profit/loss.
+ - Daily summary of profit/loss: Receive the daily summary of your profit/loss.
- - Performance status report: Provide a performance status of your current trades.
+ - Performance status report: Receive the performance status of your current trades.

 ## Requirements
-### Uptodate clock
+### Up to date clock
-The clock must be accurate, syncronized to a NTP server very frequently to avoid problems with communication to the exchanges.
+The clock on the system running the bot must be accurate, synchronized to a NTP server frequently enough to avoid problems with communication to the exchanges.

 ### Hardware requirements
 To run this bot we recommend you a cloud instance with a minimum of: